sentrychris/prospect/README.md

 ### API authorization

-Iceman comes with a simple CLI powered by [commander](https://www.npmjs.com/package/commander#installation).
-You can view the entire implementation at `./cli.ts`.

-> NOTE: You will need to install [ts-node](https://www.npmjs.com/package/ts-node) globally in order to use the CLI provided, `npm i -g ts-node`.
-You don't have to if you don't want to, you can perform these steps manually, the CLI is just provided for convenience.

-Use the cli to generate your app secret for API route authorization:
+Use the cli to generate your app secret for API route authorization, if you are not using the CLI, use a randomly generated 24-character string instead:
 ```
 ts-node ./cli.ts app:secret
 ```